 True diarrhea lasts for 24 hours or longer, fouls the tail and legs, and resembles a flow of water from a hose or a pipe, hence the term “pipestream diarrhea.”
 It’s very dangerous, as it can quickly strip a horse of vital electrolytes and proteins, causing a life-threatening dehydration.
 Horses can go into shock and die from uncontrolled diarrhea, and as I studied the little pony, I could see that she didn’t have much time left.

-She was shaky on all four legs and struggled to hold her head up as I checked her vitals.
+This sick pony was shaky on all four legs and struggled to hold her head up as I checked her vitals.
 I was so horrified by the numbers on the thermometer that I reset it and tried again.

 107 degrees!
 I’d never seen a temperature that high on a horse that survived, and her heart rate in the high 70s wasn’t reassuring either.
 Her gums were pale, and I could hear the furious gurgles from her intestines as they released another toxic flood of liquid down her legs.

 We had to try to help her.
 I gave the owners a very guarded prognosis and we got to work.
 The ranch hands dragged a hose over and took turns running the cool water over her back, belly and legs.